 Inducing overall muscle hypertrophy starts with a great training program.

-Bodybuilding style strength training with high repetitions and low weights will create a greater degree of sarcoplasmic hypertrophy.
+Bodybuilding-style strength training with high repetitions and moderate weights will create a greater degree of sarcoplasmic hypertrophy.

-Heavier weight, low rep, strength training will create a greater degree of myofibrillar hypertrophy.
+Heavier weight and low rep strength training will create a greater degree of myofibrillar hypertrophy.